Hawaii Felony Crimes by Class and Sentences

 When a judge stays a prison sentence, the judge conditions the stay (or suspension) on the offender's agreement to abide by probation terms.
 Basically, the prison sentence hangs over the offender's head as an incentive to comply with probation.

-Felony probation can last four to ten years depending on the offense level.
+Felony probation can last 4 to 10 years depending on the offense level.
 If the offender successfully completes probation, the sentence is also complete.
 A judge may grant early discharge from probation for good behavior.
 Violations of probation, however, can result in additional probation conditions or revocation.
 Upon revoking probation, the judge ends the stay and executes the sentence (that is, imposes the original prison term).

 If the judge orders the sentence executed (either at the initial sentencing or after revoking probation), the offender will start serving the prison sentence.
 The amount of time the offender spends in prison will depend on the maximum sentence imposed by the judge, eligibility for parole, and decisions of the parole authority.

 Hawaii's parole authority plays a substantial role in felony sentencing.
-In many cases, this board will determine an inmate's earliest possible parole date, whether to grant or deny parole release, and whether to discharge or revoke parole.
+In many cases, this board will determine an inmate's earliest possible parole date, whether to grant, defer, or deny parole release, and whether to discharge or revoke parole.

 Find a Lawyer